kaievns/nikolay.rocks/pages/Mighty Hacks/2015-06-15-marshalized-jobs.md

 As we all know #rails 4.2 have finally given birth to the `ActiveJob` component, which, allegedly, will congregate all the other background job queues under one unified API.
-While that is a totally awesome and long awaited development, there is one gray area issue that you might run into.
+While that is a totally awesome and long awaited feature, there is one gray area issue that you might run into.
 The arguments that an active job instance might take.

 ## The Problem